alexwebr/flagd/README.md

 How it works
 -------------
-flagd calculates all of the hashes for all of the configured team_name:team_pass:flag_string combinations.
+flagd calculates all of the hashes for all of the configured `TEAM_NAME:TEAM_PASS:FLAG_STRING` combinations.
 When a user submits an MD5 hash, it's used as a key into a hash table - if it matches, it's a valid flag for _some_ flag - the value pointed to in the hash table is a Lua table that has that information.
 This makes flagd very fast.
 The use of hash tables in this way